duo-labs/markdown-to-confluence/README.md

 optional arguments:
-  -h, --help            show this help message and exit --git GIT             The path to your Git repository (default:
+  -h, --help            show this help message and exit --api_url API_URL     The URL to the Confluence API (e.g.
-                        /home/barnabas/Repositories/markdown-to-confluence))
-  --api_url API_URL     The URL to the Confluence API (e.g.
                         https://wiki.example.com/rest/api/)
   --username USERNAME   The username for authentication to Confluence